sjswartz7/test_ehri_francearchives/README.md

 - A list of search terms used on the FranceArchives site, some of which overlap with the site's [themes](https://francearchives.gouv.fr/fr/subjects)

+- OAI-PMH instructions for retrieving EAD metadata at the collection level and importing it to the EHRI portal

 - URL sets for specific regional archives, obtained via the OAI-PMH endpoint

 - Preliminary mapping for RiC-O to EAD via the ECT at the collection level, using one regional archive as a test case